 When viewed from above, a corner enclosure shower is a square formed by two walls and two sheets of glass of equal length.
-One of the sheets of glass has a pivoted door.
+One of the sheets of glass has a pivoting door.
 Corner enclosure showers tuck away neatly and conserve a maximum amount of bathroom flooring space.
 They are often used as a space-saving design in bathrooms that contain both a bathtub and a shower.

 Bathtub-shower combinations have been installed in bathrooms for decades as a way to double up on bathing services.
 The bathtub—usually an alcove tub with three surrounding walls—has a set of faucets that control both the lower tub faucet and the upper shower head.

 While the trend has slowly been moving away from this setup in favor of shower-only installations, tub-shower combinations are still an excellent method of saving space in small bathrooms.
 Homes with small children especially can benefit from tub-shower combinations.

 A body shower is one that has multiple penetrations in one or more walls for water jets that vary from knee- to shoulder-height, along with a shower head placed above the head.
 In theory, a body shower can save water by more efficiently sending water to pinpointed areas of the body, rather than relying on the water to course downward.
 In practice, this type of fixture makes for a supremely luxurious bathing experience.Continue to 9 of 10 below.